-The Amputee Coalition of America (ACA) is a national, non-profit amputee consumer educational organization representing people who have experienced amputation or are born with limb differences.
-The ACA includes individual amputees, education and support groups for amputees, professionals, family members and friends of amputees, amputation or limb loss related agencies and organizations.
+The Amputee Coalition (AC) is a national, non-profit amputee consumer educational organization representing people who have experienced amputation or are born with limb differences.
+The AC includes individual amputees, education and support groups for amputees, professionals, family members and friends of amputees, amputation or limb loss related agencies and organizations.

-inMotion is a comprehensive information source for people with limb loss, their families and the professionals who care for them.
+inMotion is published by the Amputee Coalition and is a comprehensive information source for people with limb loss, their families and the professionals who care for them.
 Each issue includes reports on new technologies, information on peer support groups and personal profiles on amputees and people with congenital limb differences.

 Amplitude's focus is on powerful, practical and positive living with limb loss.
 Compelling stories and great photography make Amplitude a relevant and colorful resources for amputees, their families and caregivers.